Cable theft worse than loadshedding as Sibanye-Stillwater ebitda halved in first quarter - Miningmx

 Sibanye-Stillwater said it expected to complete a feasibility study into a PGM recycling facility on property adjacent to its Sandouville nickel processing unit by December, and a second feasibility into a battery metals recyling facility a year later in 2024.

-The aim was to establish a green metals ‘node’ recycling ‘dark matter’ (spent batteries) from customers it supplied with nickel sulphate from Sandouville.
+The aim was to establish a green metals ‘node’ recycling ‘black mass’ (spent batteries) including customers it supplied with nickel sulphate from Sandouville.
 Combined with Keliber, Sandouville would underpin Sibanye-Stillwater’s circular economy ambitions in Europe.

 New Century, a base metals reclamation company in Australia, had been recapitalised after Sibanye-Stillwater bought 95% of the firm’s stock.
 It would be delisted.